OmixVisualization/qtjambi/README.md

 After building QtJambi for the running operation system you can additionally cross-compile QtJambi for other platforms.
 For instance if you want to build for Linux arm:

-`> ant -Dqmake=/opt/Qt/6.8.0/arm-gnueabi/bin/qmake library.native`
+`> ant -Dqmake=/opt/Qt/6.8.1/arm-gnueabi/bin/qmake library.native`

 Just specify the third-platform cross-compiled qmake with `-Dqmake=path`.

-If you are using Qt from Qt installer located at default installation path (e.g. `C:\Qt`) and Android binaries are installed you can simply use the `-Dandroid=true` argument to build Qtjambi for Android along with the platform-soecific binaries:
+If you are using Qt from Qt installer located at default installation path (e.g. `C:\Qt`) and Android binaries are installed you can simply use the `-Dandroid=true` argument to build QtJambi for Android along with the platform-soecific binaries:

 `> ant -Dandroid=true all`